-I believe every person has the potential to unlock their own resources and find inner strengths.
-We just sometimes need help finding the right key; which is where I can help.
+I believe every person has the potential to unlock their own resources and find inner strength and their own solutions.
+We just sometimes need help finding the right key.

 This counselling service is not for emergency or urgent help.
-If you are ever in a state of crisis or emergency, please contact a crisis line such as Childline (0800 1111) or Samaritans (08457 90 90 90) or Befrienders, or go to your local Accident and Emergency Department.
+If you are ever in a state of crisis or emergency please contact a crisis line such as Childline (0800 1111), Samaritans (116 123), 999 or 111, or go to your local Accident and Emergency Department.

 The term ‘mental health’ can sound worrying to some people, but more and more often the expression is in the news.
 Mental health affects everybody, either directly or because we know someone affected by it.